Charity: Water: History

-Harrison founded the charity in 2006.
-In 2007, Harrison contacted several tech entrepreneurs for assistance and advice.
-Among those he contacted through a 'cold email' were Facebook’s Mark Zuckerberg, MySpace’s Tom Anderson and Bebo’s Michael Birch.
+In its initial 18 months, the charity raised $2.7 million for 481 water projects.
+On February 9, 2008, Harrison emailed the founders of various social networks, to propose a findraising collaborative effort.
+His idea involved convincing members born in September to join him in raising funds for the latest project, providing water to people in Ethiopia.
+The appeal leveraged social networks' knowledge of their members' birthdays.
+Among others, Harrison contacted Facebook’s Mark Zuckerberg, MySpace’s Tom Anderson and Bebo’s Michael Birch.
 Birch was the first to respond with monetary, technical assistance, and introductions to influential leaders in Silicon Valley's technology industry.
 Birch redesigned the charity's website and personally donated $1 million.